Samrat Prithviraj

 Samrat Prithviraj is a 2022 Indian Hindi-language epic historical action drama film written and directed by Chandraprakash Dwivedi and produced by Aditya Chopra under Yash Raj Films.
 The film is based on Prithviraj Raso, a Braj language epic poem about the life of Prithviraj Chauhan, a king from the Chahamana dynasty.
-It features Akshay Kumar as the titular character, while Manushi Chhillar makes her Hindi film debut by playing the role of Sanyogita.
-The film also stars Sanjay Dutt, Sonu Sood, Manav Vij, Ashutosh Rana and Sakshi Tanwar in other pivotal roles.
+It features Akshay Kumar as the titular character, with Manushi Chhillar (in her Hindi film debut) Sanjay Dutt, Sonu Sood, Manav Vij, Ashutosh Rana, and Sakshi Tanwar in supporting roles.

-An official motion poster for the film was released by Yash Raj Films on 9 September 2019, revealing its release in cinemas on Diwali 2020.
-Principal photography began in Jaipur on 15 November 2019, but was suspended in March 2020 owing to the COVID-19 pandemic in India, due to which the film was indefinitely postponed.
-The film's shoot resumed in October 2020 at YRF Studios.
+The film was announced on 9 September 2019, revealing its release date of Diwali 2020.
+Principal photography began in Jaipur on 15 November 2019, but was halted in March 2020 owing to the COVID-19 pandemic in India, due to which the film was indefinitely postponed.
+The film's shoot resumed in October 2020 at the YRF Studios.
 Originally titled Prithviraj, the film was renamed Samrat Prithviraj following a court litigation week ahead of its scheduled release.
-The film was released on 3 June 2022.

-The film received mixed-to-negative reviews from critics.
-It was made on a reported budget between ₹150 crore and ₹300 crore, and amassed a worldwide gross collection of ₹90.32 crore, making it a box office failure.
+Samrat Prithviraj was released on 3 June 2022, and received mixed-to-negative reviews from critics.
+It was made on a reported budget between ₹150 crore and ₹300 crore, and grossed ₹90.32 crore worldwide, making it a box office failure.